hamburgcodingschool/design-fundamentals/README.md

 Constraints are your friend.
 The give orientation and direction (towards a certain group of people.)

-Context: By gathering information about your purpose you build context.
-Context gives you
+Context: By gathering information about your purpose and everything related you build context.
+Context gives you constraints.

 Presenting new stuff means learning or users.
 Their cognitive load is very high.